geo-python-2019/feedback-summary/README.md

 ![Q1 wordcloud](fig/wordcloud_Q1.png)

-## Q2: 'Is the pace of the lessons too fast, too slow, or about right?'
+## Q2: 'Is the content of the lessons too simple, too difficult, or about right?'

 ![Q2 wordcloud](fig/wordcloud_Q2.png)